munkm/thesiscode/submission_scripts/savio_examples/README.md

 * Interactive jobs are useful if you want to make sure an MCNP run is working as you expect and you can watch it run in real time.
 Its also slower because of screen printing, so don't use it for all of your jobs.
-* The `.sh` scripts in this folder are used to run a single advantg or mcnp run at a time.
+* The `.sub` scripts in this folder are used to run a single advantg or mcnp run at a time.
 The ones in the folder above this are used to run several in sequence.
 You can use them as references to make more sophisticated scripts as you see fit.
 The lines without # symbols are shell scripts, so they should